lyndon025/playtested/src/content/article/legacy/2023-07-27-greater-than-the-sum-of-its-parts--review---ashfall.md

 Ashfall is an MMORPG set in a post-apocalyptic world where AI has risen and initiated a nuclear war against humanity, leaving behind only ruins.
 As a survivor in the far future, you must venture outside the Vault to embark on a quest to find the Core of Creation—the crucial element that holds the key to saving the world.

-**Pros:**
+## Pros

-+Gunplay is satisfying, with emphasis on accuracy and precision over guns blazing
+## +Gunplay is satisfying, with emphasis on accuracy and precision over guns blazing

-+JRPG style overworld map exploration, role-playing, and decision making
+## +JRPG style overworld map exploration, role-playing, and decision making

-+Talent respecs are totally free and can be done anytime
+## +Talent respecs are totally free and can be done anytime

-+Crossplay and cross-progression between Mobile and PC
+## +Crossplay and cross-progression between Mobile and PC

-**Cons:**
+## Cons

 -The story premise is interesting but feels underutilized